McEwenTito/my_restuarant/FactoryBoy.md

     # ...
 Other test methods ...

 ```
+Go ahead and run the tests again.

 ## Testing Views
-First we need to create our views.
+Let's move on to views.
 We'll create basic views for listing, creating, updating, and deleting instances of the Restaurant, Ingredient, and Dish.

-views.py:
+**restaurant/testsviews.py**
 ```python
 from django.shortcuts import render, get_object_or_404, redirect
 from django.views.generic import ListView, CreateView, UpdateView, DeleteView